Understanding and preventing welding defects is crucial not only for the durability of your welds but also for safety.

 What Is A Weld Defect?

-There are many types of welding defects, but in general, the most common weld defects are:
+There are many types of welding defects, but the most common ones are:

 - Lack of fusion